 Erection problems are common amongst men aged 40 and above, with about half of men aged 40-70 experiencing erectile dysfunction/impotence.
 But all is not lost as there are several remedies to treat this problem.

 The most readily used treatments are tablets, which increase the blood flow to the penis.
-There is a choice of three tablets :- Viagra, Cialis and Levitra.
-Which tablet to use depends upon your requirements.
-Viagra is the biggest seller and cheapest.
-Cialis has a long term effect and can last 36 hours or more from just one tablet.
+There is a choice of tablets to use depending on your requirements.
+Sildenafil is the best seller and cheapest.
+Cialis (Tadalafil) has a long term effect and can last 36 hours or more from just one tablet.
 There is also a version where you can take a low strength Cialis tablet every day.
-This tablet is of particular importance to men suffering from diabetes, as with a lower strength tablet, there are usually fewer side effects.
-Cialis also works the quickest taking about 30 minutes compared to Viagra and Levitra's 60 minutes.
-An expert in the Daily Mail rated tablets effectiveness at 8/10.
+This tablet is of particular importance to men suffering from diabetes, as with a lower strength tablet there are usually fewer side effects.
+Cialis also works the quickest taking about 30 minutes compared to Viagra (Sildenafil) and Levitra's (Vardenafil) 60 minutes.
+An expert in the Daily Mail rated tablets' effectiveness at 8/10.

-These five options for erection problems are prescription only medicines, but if you do not have a prescription from your doctor, no problem, as you can take a free online consultation with our online doctor.
+These options for erection problems are prescription-only medicines, but if you do not have a prescription from your doctor, no problem, as you can take a free online consultation with our online doctor.

 There are other impotence treatments such as a rubber ring placed at the base of the penis, vacuum pumps, testosterone patches.
-Finally, there is the last resort of surgical treatment involving an inflatable device and pump in the scrotum, which can be quite effective.
+Finally, the last resort of surgical treatment involves an inflatable device and pump in the scrotum, which can be quite effective.